jay1224-jay/jay1224-jay/README.md

 ## About me
-👋 Hi, I'm a CS student at NTHU.
+👋 Hi, I'm a CS student at National Tsing Hua University. (since 2025)

 🔧 I’m into machine learning, software development, mathematics, and stock investing.